The Best Things to Do in London in August, the Month of Festivals

 Notting Hill Carnival

-The Sunday of the event is “Family Day.”
-It’s just as vivid and buzzing as the main day but a bit quieter and more kid friendly.
+The Sunday of the event is 'Family Day.
+It’s just as vivid and buzzing as the main day but a bit quieter and more child friendly when in London with kids.
 Monday is when the main parade takes place.
 The parade starts on Great Western Road, through Chepstow Road and Westbourne Grove, and then finally down Ladbroke Grove.
 Other festivities include live music, dancing, and food.

 South West Four Festival